A-Fredette/memoryGame/README.md

 Players are timed and scored out of 3 stars.
 To get a 3-star rating, players must match all of the cards in under 12 attempts.
 A 2-star rating requires matching all of the cards in under 20 attempts.

+This game is responsive and will work on all device types.

 ## Installation
 Clone the GitHub repository or download the files as a .zip.
 No other installations are required.